Confined kinetics and heterogeneous diffusion driven by fractional Gaussian noise: A path integral approach: Conclusions

 Based on the Feynman-Kac functional~\cite{kac1949distributions,abril2025path}, we study the effects of subordinating the process to a killing rate, and derive a general procedure to construct kinetic equations in terms of the effective local Hamiltonians obtained after the stationary-phase approximation.
 In particular, when the killing rate is infinite, the process describes absorbing boundary conditions.
 We show that the interplay between multiplicative diffusion and confinement induces an effective drift term in the kinetic equation, leading to an accumulation of probability in regions of lower noise amplitude.

 We envision that the framework presented in this paper can be extended to more general non-Markovian dynamics and noise structures, since the use of cumulant generating functionals allows for systematic simplification of the actions under stationary-phase approximations, suggesting a broader applicability of the method.
+In this work, we developed on the use of the Feynman-Kac functional for local Hamiltonians.
+However, it should also be possible to take an alternative route by generalizing Feynman-Kac, in a similar manner to Refs. \cite{turgeman2009fractional,carmi2010distributions,carmi2011fractional}, to work with non-local Hamiltonians.